-1.0 Introduction
+1.1 Introduction

-This Environmental Assessment (EA) has been prepared to analyze the Bureau of Land Management (BLM) Fillmore Field Office's (FFO) Proposed Action to conduct a wild horse management and gather plan for the Swasey Herd Management Area (HMA) and alternatives to the Proposed Action.
-The Proposed Action would allow for an initial gather of approximately 800 excess horses within and near the Swasey HMA and follow-up maintenance gathers over 10 years from the date of the initial gather operation to achieve and maintain appropriate management levels (AML).
-The gather activities would include implementation of population growth suppression measures to achieve management objectives.
+This Environmental Assessment (EA) has been prepared to analyze the Bureau of Land Management (BLM) Fillmore Field Office (FFO) proposal to conduct a wild horse gather plan for the Swasey Herd Management Area (HMA).
+The wild horse gather plan would allow for an initial gather and follow-up maintenance gathers to be conducted over the next 10 years from the date of the initial gather operation to achieve and maintain appropriate management levels (AML).
+The proposed gather would remove excess wild horses from inside and outside the Swasey HMA.

 This EA is a site-specific analysis of the potential impacts that could result with the implementation of the Proposed Action or alternatives to the Proposed Action.
-Preparation of an EA assists the BLM authorized officer in determining whether to prepare an Environmental Impact Statement (EIS) if significant impacts could result, or a Finding of No Significant Impact (FONSI) if no significant impacts are expected.
+Preparation of an EA assists the BLM authorized officer to determine whether to prepare an Environmental Impact Statement (EIS) if significant impacts could result, or a Finding of No Significant Impact (FONSI) if no significant impacts are expected.